Brine to seek variance following appeal debate

-NEWBURYPORT — A public hearing on an appeal by the attorneys for Brine Oyster Bar was continued to June 8 by the Zoning Board of Appeals on Tuesday with the understanding that the applicant will switch gears and now seek a variance.
+NEWBURYPORT — A public hearing on an appeal by Brine Oyster Bar was continued to June 8 by the Zoning Board of Appeals on Tuesday with the understanding that the applicant will switch gears and now seek a variance.

-The initial appeal sought to reverse the zoning administrator’s determination that modifications to windows at the former Fowle’s News at 17 State St. require a variance under the Downtown Overlay District ordinance.
+The initial appeal sought to reverse zoning administrator and enforcement officer Jennifer Blanchet's determination that modifications to windows at the former Fowle’s News at 17 State St. required a variance under the Downtown Overlay District ordinance.

-Critics of the appeal sought to focus the conversation not on the windows but rather the decision to challenge the legality of the Downtown Overlay District.
+Critics of the appeal sought to focus the conversation not on the windows but rather the decision to challenge the legality of the Downtown Overlay District itself.

 During the public comment portion of the meeting Tuesday, some residents spoke about the ordinance's importance, which was adopted by the City Council in 2014 and established to preserve the historic character of downtown.